Home Collections Best Equity Mutual Funds in India: Meaning, Types and Top Schemes for 2025

 Low Expense Ratios

 Cost efficiency plays a significant role when you invest in equity funds.
-The best high returns mutual funds typically have low expense ratios, allowing a higher portion of returns to remain in your pocket.
-Evaluating the expense ratio is key when comparing mutual funds equity options.
+The best high-returns mutual funds typically have low expense ratios, allowing a higher portion of returns to remain in your pocket.
+Evaluating the expense ratio is key when comparing mutual funds and equity options.

 Experienced Fund Management